nicoencarnacion/resources/WORKFLOW.md

 # Frontend Coding Workflow

-- Make it a habit to use a different default browser everyday.
+- Make it a habit to use a different *default* browser everyday.
 Do not stick to one browser.
 - Always check your work using your browser's responsive design mode.
 - Always check your work using your mobile phone.
 - Safari is the new IE. Use Safari more often.
--
+- When working on Rails Projects, use *rails s -b 0.0.0.0* instead of *rails s* so that you can view your project using your mobile devices.